 For assets and liabilities that are recognized in the financial statements on a recurring basis, the Group determines whether transfers have occurred between Levels in the hierarchy by re-assessing categorization (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.

 An impairment test is performed on non-current asset which is depreciated during its economic lifetime if there is any indication that its carrying value exceeds the recoverable amount.
-However, goodwill is subject to an annual impairment test and factors having an impact on testing are reviewed during the financial period.
+However, goodwill is subject at a minimum to an annual impairment test and factors having an impact on testing are reviewed during the financial period.
 For this purpose, goodwill is allocated to cash generating units, i.e. to the lowest level for which there are cash flows that are largely independent of the cash flows from other assets or groups of assets.
-Posti Group’s cash generating units are presented in the Notes.
+Group’s cash generating units are presented in the Notes.

 The recoverable amount is the fair value of the asset less costs to be incurred in selling or a higher cash flow-based value in use.
 Value in use refers to estimated future net cash flows from an asset or a cash generating unit, discounted to their present value.
 If the asset’s carrying amount exceeds its estimated recoverable amount, an impairment loss is recognized through profit or loss.
-The impairment loss on a cash generating unit is first allocated to reduce the carrying amount of any goodwill allocated to the unit and then reduce the carrying amounts of the unit’s other assets on a pro rata basis.
+The impairment loss on a cash generating unit is first allocated to reduce the carrying amount of any goodwill allocated to the unit and then to reduce the carrying amounts of the unit’s other assets on a pro rata basis.

 Impairment losses of tangible assets previously charged to expenses are reversed only if circumstances have changed and the asset’s recoverable amount has changed from the date of impairment loss recognition.
 An impairment loss is reversed only to the extent that the reversal does not increase the asset’s carrying amount above the asset’s carrying amount if no impairment loss had been recognized.
 Impairment losses on goodwill are not reversed.